Piano Sonata No. 2 (Chopin): Reception and legacy

 Despite the negative reaction to the work, the reception of the Marche funèbre itself was generally positive, and according to Hadden, writing in 1903, the work had been "popularised to death".
 Franz Liszt, a friend of Chopin's, remarked that the Marche funèbre is "of such penetrating sweetness that we can scarcely deem it of this earth", and Charles Willeby wrote that it is by far "the most beautiful and consistent movement" of the work.
 Despite criticising the sonata as a whole, Hadden conveyed the opinion that the Marche funèbre "is really the finest movement in the Sonata".
 The Marche funèbre alone continues to be one of Chopin's most enduringly popular compositions, and is performed at funerals around the world.
-In addition to Chopin's own funeral, it was also performed at the state funerals of John F. Kennedy, Winston Churchill, Margaret Thatcher, Queen Elizabeth II, and those of Soviet and Communist leaders, including Leonid Brezhnev, Yuri Andropov, Konstantin Chernenko and Josef Broz Tito.
+In addition to Chopin's own funeral, it was also performed at the state funerals of John F. Kennedy, Winston Churchill, Margaret Thatcher, Queen Elizabeth II, and those of Soviet and Communist leaders, including Leonid Brezhnev, Yuri Andropov, Konstantin Chernenko and Josip Broz Tito.
 The movement was also played at the state funeral of Polish president Lech Kaczyński and Taiwanese president Chiang Kai-shek.
 In Egypt, the march is played at military and government funerals.
 One instance was that the piece played at the 2020 funeral of then-president Hosni Mubarak.

 The sonata, mainly the Marche funèbre, played an influence in a variety of both classical and non-classical compositions written after it.
 The second movement of Erik Satie's Embryons desséchés, entitled "of an Edriophthalma", uses a variation on the Marche funèbres second theme.
 Satie labels it "Citation de la célèbre mazurka de SCHUBERT" ("quotation from the celebrated mazurka of Schubert"), but no such piece exists.
 In addition, the Marche funèbre is sampled in a number of jazz compositions, including Duke Ellington's "Black and Tan Fantasy", and the Canadian electronic dance music musician deadmau5 used the theme from the Marche funèbre in his song "Ghosts 'n' Stuff".
 Professional wrestler The Undertaker quotes the opening of the March in his entrance theme, as part of his macabre gimmick.
 This sonata also influenced Sergei Rachmaninoff in his Piano Sonata No. 2 (Op.
 36), also in B♭ minor.
 While explaining to his friends why he decided on a new 1931 version, Rachmaninoff said: "I look at my early works and see how much there is that is superfluous.
 Even in this sonata so many voices are moving simultaneously, and it is too long.
 Chopin's Sonata lasts nineteen minutes, and all has been said".